 Music is a lively and vibrant department which encourages participation by all, regardless of ability or age.
 It is a community driven environment which enjoys many successes.
 We work extensively with the other schools in the area, both primary and secondary, and regularly celebrate our students’ achievements.
-We run fantastic choir trips abroad; we took 40 students to Australia and we took 36 students to Germany.
+We run fantastic choir trips abroad, having recently returned from a tour to Toronto, Canada, in July 2025.
+Recently, after a rigorous selection process, we were awarded ‘Lead Music Hub Secondary School’ for North Herts and only one of 4 in the country.

 Curriculum